gerikzatorski/Baxter-Checkers-ME495_2016/README.md

   6. Because the IK solver node also subscribes to this topic, Baxter will once again attempt to solve for the necessary joint angles and position Baxter's gripper directly over the block, with a finger on either side.
   7. Subsequently, the calc_and_send_pose function will close the gripper, receive the goal point of the block, and trigger the IK solver again to move to the goal square.
   8. Once the desired destination is reached, function calc_and_send_pose will open the gripper to release the block, completing the move. calc_pose will also call a "safety_config" and a "home_config", which will alert Baxter to raise the arm directly above the block, before returning to the home configuration.
 This safety feature was implemented to prevent the arm from colliding with other pieces on the board.
-  9. Now that Baxter has completed his move he will wait for a new move from the human user, and the entire process is repeated again.
+  9. When Baxter completes a move, he will wait for his opponent to enter his or her response.
+And the entire process is repeated again.

 ### Hardware Components
   1. The [Baxter] robot by rethinkrobotics<br>